SteveHarrison82/simple-pageobject/README.rst

 In the example of simple-pageobject I have provided, each class needs to properly initialize __init__ and this is a redundant code, that one has to write

-b. managing the web-element based sections of web-page could involve a broader support of the library as in https://github.com/ncbi/robotframework-pageobjects
+b. managing the web-element based on sections of web-page could involve a broader support of the library as in https://github.com/ncbi/robotframework-pageobjects

+c. and much much more, will add once I could comprehend : ))

 Why page objects makes writing tests easier